-Nevertheless, there is an important difference between the artificial series and the original one: the simulated series are built so that any detected pattern is meaningless, whereas in the original exchange rate series, this may or may not be true.
-The existence of technical patterns in the original series could be generated by trader behaviors which induce a particular pattern in the prices.
+could be generated by trader behaviors which induce a particular pattern in the prices.
 We test the null hypothesis of the absence of chart patterns in the observed series.
 This hypothesis involves also the absence of both predictability and profitability.
-If a chart pattern really exists in the observed series, then the number of chart detections has to be significantly larger than those obtained when we deal with artificial observations.
+On the other hand, if a chart pattern really exists in the observed series, then the number of chart detections has to be significantly larger than those obtained when we deal with artificial observations.
 Consequently, the probability of accepting the null hypothesis is computed by the percentage of simulated series for which the results obtained on the simulated series are greater than those obtained on the observed one.